fnaumenko/isChIP/README.md

 Size selection filter is managed by 3 options:
 ```--sz-sel-sigma``` and ```--frag-len``` response to standard deviation and mean in standard normal distribution,
 and ```--frag-dev``` is half-width on which the standard distribution is 'expanded' (d on the ![figure](https://github.com/fnaumenko/isChIP/tree/master/pict/sizeSelFilter.png)).

+If you face to bugs, incorrect English, or have commentary/suggestions, please do not hesitate to write me on fedor.naumenko@gmail.com